ShahzainAhmed/Mixins/README.md

   Using inheritance to achieve code reuse can lead to deep and complex class hierarchies, making the code harder to manage.

 ## Mixins vs. Inheritance:

+### Mixins:
-Mixins allow you to inject methods and properties from multiple sources into a class, while inheritance involves extending a single base class.
+- Allow a class to incorporate methods and properties from multiple sources.
+- Avoid the need for a complex class hierarchy.
+- U se the with keyword to apply multiple mixins to a class.

+### Inheritance:
+- Involves extending a single base class.
+- Can lead to limitations if multiple functionalities are needed.
+- Uses the extends keyword to create subclasses.

 ## Example: